Our business is your trust

 Scope of Application and Benefits

-This facilitates considerably the cost and time required when there is need to submit foreign documents for legal and commercial purposes in the country.
-Some notable examples include: trademark assignments, patent assignments, foreign judgments for enforcement purposes, powers of attorney (under special circumstance these need to be executed before the corresponding consulate), amongst others.
+Some examples of documents that frequently require to be submitted to foreign authorities include: trademark assignments, patent assignments, foreign judgments for enforcement purposes, powers of attorney (under special circumstance these need to be executed before the corresponding consulate), certificates, amongst others.
 Parties residing in countries adhered to the Apostille Convention no longer need to submit to the Costa Rican consulates with jurisdiction over their territory the documents for consular legalization.

 Under article 1 of the Convention, the following public documents are exempted from consular legalization: